Only a handful of children have been diagnosed with the coronavirus — and experts have a few guesses as to why

 - Roman Balandin/TASS/Getty Images

-In the current coronavirus outbreak, there are two explanations for why so few children have gotten sick: They’ve either been less likely to be exposed in the first place, or there’s something different about how their bodies respond to the virus.
+In the current coronavirus outbreak, there are two possible explanations for why so few children have gotten sick: They’ve either been less likely to be exposed in the first place, or there’s something different about how their bodies respond to the virus.

 “My guess is the lack of children being reported is because of the way the outbreak started,” David Weber, a professor of epidemiology and pediatrics at the University of North Carolina at Chapel Hill, told Business Insider.
 Chinese authorities think the virus first jumped to people at a seafood market in Wuhan where live animals were sold.